Promegistus

-Promegistus armstrongi is a species of parasitiform mite in the order Mesostigmata, suborder Trigynaspida.
-It is the only member of the genus Promegistus and the family Promegistidae (being placed in its original description in the family Paramegistidae).
+Promegistus is a genus of parasitiform mite in the order Mesostigmata, suborder Trigynaspida.
+It is the only member of the family Promegistidae (being placed in its original description in the family Paramegistidae).
 It is endemic to Australia.
+It contains two species, Promegistus armstrongi and Promegistus sachai.
 Adults are believed to be parasitic on large carabid beetles, while young juveniles like other trigynaspids are thought to be free living.